lsrfocus/lsr-tooling/README.md

 # LSR Tooling

 Generic tooling for JS apps.
-Included:
+Included guides:

-- Code auto-formatting (Prettier)
+- Auto-formatting tool (Prettier)
-- Code linting (ESLint)
+- Linting tool (ESLint)
+- Styling library (Material UI)
+- Static compilation library (React Static)
 - Configs (e.g. git)

+## Purpose

+Rather than providing a "boilerplate app" to start from, this is instead formatted as a guide that can be used for new AND existing apps, as well as tracking changes to help upgrade old apps.

+It can be use by anyone, though I customized the style to my personal preferences.

 ## Usage